whackamadoodle3000/HowToProgramming/README.md

 ## Guides

 ### Use Motors
+**Motors are one of the most common actuators and provide rotational motion.
+When given power, the motor will spin with speed proportional to the voltage and torque proportional to the current.
+They are controlled with a talon.**
 - To import
 	- To import TalonSRX `import com.ctre.phoenix.motorcontrol.can.*;`
 	- To import control modes `import com.ctre.phoenix.motorcontrol.ControlMode;`